 Minor.
-A business minor is available to nonbusiness students with an interest in this area.
+A Business minor is available to nonbusiness students with an interest in this area.
 To complete the minor, students must obtain the requirements from the Undergraduate Programs Office in the College of Business and complete the specified business courses with a grade of "C" or better.
-The upper-division courses for the minor are restricted to students with 56 semester hours and in good standing in the university and are not available to students with a major in the College of Business.
+Courses used in a student's major may not be used toward the Business minor.
+Students are advised to consult an advisor in the college of their majors to ensure the proper selection of courses for the minor.
+The upper-division courses for the minor are restricted to students with 56 semester hours who are in good standing.